cam2135/CYD-Deck/README.md

 ### Folders

 A Folder button navigates to another page on the CYD when tapped.
-On the device, a **< Home** button appears in the top-right corner so you can go back.
+On the device, a **Home** button appears in the top-right corner and always returns directly to the root Home page.

 In the editor:
 - Double-click a folder card to jump to its page